Quicklinks to interviews and articles on Chattanooga artists

 David took up painting relatively recently.
 Primarily a color field artist, he has developed a interesting technique using oil pastel on Hardie Board.
 He has had artwork purchased by the Univeristy of Tennessee, Chattanooga and has done a substantial commission for Memorial Hospital, in addition to his other sales.

-Turry makes sculptures that seem to be pure energy hanging in air.
-Working with plate steel, he creates complex forms that are by turns thrusting outward or turning inward.
-In addition to his many other showings, Turry had a one man show at The Northshore Gallery of Comtemporary art entitled, Fire and Steel.
+Turry makes sculptures that seem to be pure energy.
+Working with plate steel, he creates complex forms that by turns thrust outward or turn inward.
+In addition to his many other showings, Turry had a one man show at The Northshore Gallery entitled, Fire and Steel.

 See additional work or contact the artist at: Turry Lindstrom

 James is an artist and prominent member of Mayor Andy Berke’s mayoral administration in Chattanooga.
 His paintings are colorful, richly symbolic, and influenced by his knowledge of the culture of the African diaspora.
 He did a joint show, Abstract Expressions, with Larry Young at Graffiti Gallery.